List of Great Teacher Onizuka characters: Holy Forest Academy faculty and staff

-His mode of transportation is a Kawasaki Z750RS Z2 motorcycle, and is also the protagonist in the GTO prequel, Shonan Junai Gumi.

 It is shown throughout the series that Onizuka is also very lucky, as he always manages to squeeze out of tight situations.
 An example of this is when he must raise 8 million yen to live up to a promise he made to the 3rd year students.
 He received what he believed to be a winning lottery ticket but it turned out to be false.
 However, he was given a raffle ticket which he kept but didn't expect for it to help his predicament, but ended up winning a car worth the 8 million yen.
 He gave away the car in an act of kindness, and while it seemed unlikely for him to get the car back, it was returned to him in the last minute.